-Perhaps Hell has just frozen over, because The Angry Birds Movie is surprisingly good.
+Perhaps Hell has just frozen over, because The Angry Birds Movie is surprisingly decent.
 It’s far from great, mind you, but considering this is a movie based on a cell phone app, it could be a whole lot worse.
 And when one considers that Ratchet and Clank – a full-on video game that has been screaming to be an animated feature for over a decade – recently made a disappointing transition to the big screen, it’s all the more surprising that Angry Birds and all of its simplicity would be one of the better examples of a game to movie adaptation.

 Maybe it’s because of that simplicity that Angry Birds makes such an easy transition, since this isn’t a movie with any grand scale, deeper context, or even very much emotional impact.
 It’s just here for a few laughs and some pure entertainment.
 It plays closer to old cartoons like Looney Tunes or Tom and Jerry than the more sophisticated animated features of today.
 In this regard, The Angry Birds Movie is mostly a success.